ZachSaucier/sveltekit-blog/src/lib/posts/2025/creators-and-curators-dilemma.md

 I know that it's early on in the Bluesky era, that creating a tool to allow people to generate a feed is hard, and that it's probably expensive to create an app that deals with Bluesky's firehose.
 But I was surprised by the low quality of these tools.

 For one: Shouldn't all of these feed generators have a SFW filter on by default??
 Why not??
 When trying to create a feed of wholesome dog videos I accidentally generated a feeds that had more gay sex videos in them than dogs.
-I mean, holy shit, I would never allow my child to attempt to use these tools in their current state if I, as a very tech savvy adult, can't prevent _accidental_ porn from showing up in the generated feeds. **_Turn on SFW filters by default_**.
+I mean, my God, I would never allow my child to attempt to use these tools in their current state if I, as a very tech savvy adult, can't prevent _accidental_ porn from showing up in the generated feeds. **_Turn on SFW filters by default_**.

 None of the apps were user friendly.
 None of them came close to feeling like a native experience.

 None of the apps have a great preview experience.
-It'd be super useful to preview the content with the ~7 days of content or something like that.
+It'd be super useful to preview the generated feed with the ~7 days of content or something like that.

 So while I will probably try these tools again sometime in the future, I don't think they're close to solving the curator's dilemma right now.